Italy PM Letta seeks to smooth property tax standoff

 Letta has had to balance pledges to keep Italy's budget deficit below European Union limits of 3 percent of gross domestic product with the priorities of his diverse coalition, cobbled together two months after an inconclusive election.

-A spokesman for the European Commission, which decides later this month whether to end the so-called excessive deficit procedure against Italy following cuts to its fiscal gap, welcomed the government's pledge to stick to its budget targets.

-Letta did not detail where the money would come from but Deputy Prime Minister Angelino Alfano, from Berlusconi's centre-right People of Freedom (PDL) party, said the suspension would be financed by cuts to spending.

-Letta also set aside 1 billion euros to ensure continued unemployment benefits for workers placed in special temporary redundancy schemes, part of which would be paid for by funds aimed at increasing productivity in the economy.
+He also set aside 1 billion euros to boost unemployment benefits for workers placed in special temporary redundancy schemes, part of which would be paid for by funds aimed at boosting productivity in the economy.

-National statistics agency ISTAT confirmed this week that Italy, the euro zone's third-largest economy, was in its longest recession since quarterly records began in 1970 and Letta has made reviving growth and cutting soaring youth unemployment his top priorities.
+National statistics agency ISTAT confirmed this week that Italy, the euro zone's third-largest economy, was in its longest recession since current records began in 1970 and Letta has made boosting growth and cutting soaring levels of youth unemployment a priority for his government.

-Confidence in his government has dropped sharply, according to an opinion poll for the SWG institute for RAI state television, which showed its approval rating had fallen from 43 percent at the start of the month to just 34 percent currently.

-Payments on IMU due in June, affecting around 15 million homes, will be pushed back until September, pending a broader reform of the overall system of property taxes which Letta said would be completed by August 31.
+Payments on the IMU tax due in June, affecting around 15 million homes, will be pushed back until September, pending a broader reform of the overall system of property taxes which he said would be completed by August 31.

-The regionalist Northern League party, which does not support the government, dismissed the decree as "blowing smoke in the eyes of Italian citizens" and said its only purpose was to ensure the government lasted until September.

-The measures, which cover certain agricultural buildings but exclude luxury residences, leave the government needing to find 2 billion euros immediately to help cash-strapped local authorities, which depend on the tax to fund municipal services.
+The measures, which cover certain agricultural buildings but exclude luxury residences, leave the government needing to find 2 billion euros immediately to help cash-strapped local authorities, which depend on the tax, fund municipal services.

-The planned reform would not just cover housing tax but a wide spectrum of levies including those on local waste collection and property registration, transfers and sales.

-Letta said he wanted to allow companies to deduct property tax payments from taxable corporate income as part of measures to help business.
+Letta did not detail where the money would come from but the suspension would be financed exclusively from cuts to spending, said Deputy Prime Minister Angelino Alfano, from Silvio Berlusconi's centre-right People of Freedom (PDL) party.

-But IMU has become a banner issue for the PDL, which has repeatedly demanded its complete abolition for primary residences as well as the repayment of contributions paid in 2012, a move which would cost around 8 billion euros.
+But IMU has become a banner issue for the PDL, which has repeatedly demanded its complete abolition as well as the repayment of contributions paid in 2012, a move which would cost around 8 billion euros.

-Letta's own centre-left Democratic Party wants a more limited cut, to ensure that lower income families drew the greatest benefit.
+Letta's own centre-left Democratic Party wants a more limited cut to the housing tax, to ensure that lower income families drew the greatest benefit.
 It says the main priority should be finding ways to head off a planned increase in sales tax due to come into effect in July.

-(Additional reporting by Francesco Guarascio in Brussels; writing by James Mackenzie; editing by Gavin Jones and Philippa Fletcher)
+(Additional reporting by Steve Scherer, Naomi O'Leary, Catherine Hornby; writing by James Mackenzie; editing by Philippa Fletcher)

 DUESSELDORF, Germany German police said they had detained a man who attacked five people at Duesseldorf central train station with an axe on Thursday.